 Looking for an engaging way to teach au and aw diphthongs?
-Check out these free diphthongs worksheet.
-There is an interactive notebook, cut and paste activity, and a fill in the blanks reading passage to help teach au and aw.
+Check out these au aw worksheets.
+There is an interactive notebook, cut-and-paste activity, and a fill-in-the-blanks reading passage to help teach au and aw.

 Glancing through the book this week, I noticed it was time to study diphthongs.
 What does that mean?
 Simply, it is two vowels that are in the same syllable and make one sound.

 Not wanting to put my child through the torture of reading a list of words, I decided some fun Diphthongs worksheets would be the perfect activity for him this time around.

 Get all my diphthong worksheets here.

 - First, cut out the squares with the pictures on them.
 Place glue on the back of the black part and glue into a word study interactive notebook.

 - Cut out the words.
 Glue them on the black space above the picture.